MMS or SMS? Actually, you don’t have to choose!

 In an effective omnichannel communication strategy you don’t have to choose between the two, but can use both, leveraging each’s best features depending on the context.

-This has been highlighted by a number of our clients in the healthcare sector who use the SMS and MMS channels very effectively to fulfill prescriptions, for example for contact lenses.
+This has been highlighted by a number of our clients in the healthcare sector who use the SMS and MMS channels very effectively to fulfill prescriptions, for example for contact lenses:

-Best practice for using MMS and SMS
+Tips for using MMS and SMS

 With MMS messages that include carefully crafted creatives and CTAs you might find that the recipient doesn’t see exactly what you intended.
 This is because the same message may appear differently on different handsets and even on different OS versions on the same handset.

+Some people will still have old non-smart phones that don’t support MMS.
 It is best to test using a range of devices and OS versions so that you can get it just right.

 As we have mentioned before, 300KB is often mentioned as an upper size limit for MMS messages.
 Practically, if you are sending a lot of messages and you want to get the optimum delivery rates, then the limit will be far lower than this.